 For SCCM administrators a tool to patch third party applications would be of great help.
-ManageEngine Patch Connect Plus acts as a plug-in for System Center Configuration Manager to patch third party applications.
-Over here the third party patches will be published to SCCM server and the administrators can proceed with the deployment of these patches using SCCM.
+ManageEngine Patch Connect Plus Professional Edition acts as a plug-in for System Center Configuration Manager to patch third party applications.
+The third party patches will be published to SCCM server and the administrators can proceed with the deployment of these patches using SCCM.
 This document provides you with following information about Patch Connect Plus.

-Before installing Patch Connect Plus ensure that you meet the following requirements:
+Before installing the product, ensure that you meet the following requirements:

 Note: Ensure that the WSUS server is of version 3.0 SP2 with WSUS-KB2720211 installed.